yrochat/hvgdb/historia_ludens_chapter/historia_ludens.md

-Descriptive analysis of a database of historical videogames
+Descriptive analysis of a historical videogames database
 ================

 We load some packages useful for our analysis.